Kanomble/celery_blast/README.md

 # celery_blast
 Reciprocal BLAST web-interface with Django, Celery, Flower, RabbitMQ, E-Direct and BLAST
 ## Installation
 Installation can be done with `docker-compose up`.
+This should result into three different images.
 To activate the E-Direct tool do following:
 ```` Bash
 docker exec -it celery_blast /bin/bash
 #in the docker shell: